micneli/PHP_MVC_sans_POO/README.md

-# PHP_MVC_sans_POO
+# File Transfer Website
-File Transfer Website created with PHP MVC without POO
+The website has been created with PHP MVC without POO